 Inflation has been coming down now for over 25 years, and I see little reason to expect inflation to suddenly jump higher given the tremendous output gap in the economy.
 If inflation does start rising, at least you know that your assets are by definition also rising in nominal value.

 The figure to watch is the 10-year US treasury yield.
 Currently at

-3.4% 2% 2.7% (as of 4/26/14) the yield is hovering close to the lows of the past decade.
+3.4% 2% 2.7% 1.85% as of 1/20/15, the yield is hovering close to all-time lows.
 Meanwhile spreads between treasury yields and bank mortgage rates have narrowed since the crisis.
 Most long term duration mortgages are related to the 10-yr bond yield, hence whenever you see the stock market crashing,watch bond prices rise, and yields fall.
 This is the exact time to call your mortgage broker.

 Now that you have made an assumption on inflation, you should consider matching your fixed rate duration with the time you plan to hold or pay off the loan.
 For example, if you plan to hold onto your property forever, but need as long a time to pay off the mortgage as possible, it behooves you to take out a 30-year fixed mortgage.
 Your base case scenario is that in 30 years, you will pay off your mortgage in full, but I suggest you pay extra when you can to save on long term interest costs.

 On the other hand, if you plan to only keep your property for 5 years, or plan to pay off the mortgage in 5 years, it makes more sense to take out a 5/1 ARM (adjustable rate mortgage), especially if you think inflation stays benign.